practicingruby/practicing-ruby-paid/posts/v7/007-wumpus.md

 end
 ```

-Shooting is a little more complicated, although the way it is implemented here
+Shooting is more complicated, although the way it is implemented here
 is still a simplification of how the original game worked.
 In Gregory Yob's
 version, you had only five arrows, but they could travel a distance of up to
 five rooms, even shooting around corners if you knew the right path.
 In my
 version, arrows are unlimited but can only fire into neighboring rooms.

-If the player shoots into the room that the Wumpus is hiding in, the story ends
+If the player shoots into the room that the Wumpus is hiding in, the beast
-happily ever after.
-If instead the player shoots into the empty room, then
+is slayed and the story ends happily ever after.
+If instead the player shoots
-no matter where the Wumpus is in the cave, it will be startled by the sound.
+into the wrong room, then no matter where the Wumpus is in the cave, it will
+be startled by the sound.

 ```ruby
 player.action(:shoot) do |destination|